 Secure your devices from physical attacks.

 Implementing durable, secure charging stations will protect devices and the data on them—not to mention decrease costs.
 A centralized point of secure charging helps schools provide a repository for tablets and laptops, reducing breakage and loss.
 The critical oversight of not protecting your devices when not in use can create painful hassles for students, teachers and administrators alike.
 By using a secure device charging station, you’ll minimize per-student and per-educator device costs.

 Check out more proven solutions to address 1:1 challenges such as forgotten or dead devices.

 Most experts express optimism that the majority of K-12 students will be back in-person full-time this fall.
 When students and educators return, classrooms won’t be the same as they were pre-pandemic.
 As you consider health and safety mitigation measures, be prepared to address the challenges of students and staff returning with their loaner devices too.
-Charging, securing, managing and sanitizing hundreds if not thousands of laptops and tablets may seem overwhelming, but it doesn’t have to be.
+Charging, securing, managing hundreds if not thousands of laptops and tablets may seem overwhelming, but it doesn’t have to be.
 We specialize in facilitating deployment for 1:1 device programs and shared device programs, and we’re here to help.